mononobi/string-compare/README.md

-when first name was "21" and second name was "21 jump street" the result contained two names whereas obviously they didn't even similar. so the result set of such a query contained over 700 values that was very poor in this case. then I found a similar DIFFERENCE function for c# that was nearly the same as SQL version of that function. for example it matched the similarity of "asdcdfsdfgdsgdg" and "asdewwetqwetrwe" as Perfect that is obviously not true. then I created a class library for this issue to get more efficient similarity between strings.
+when first name was "21" and second name was "21 jump street" the result contained two names whereas obviously they didn't even similar. so the result set of such a query contained over 700 values that was very poor in this case. then I found a similar DIFFERENCE function for c# that was nearly the same as SQL version of that function. for example it matched the similarity of "asdcdfsdfgdsgdg" and "asdewwetqwetrwe" as perfect which is obviously not true. then I created a class library for this issue to get more efficient similarity between strings.

 # WHAT IS STRING COMPARE